-- 1) Partner with the School of Social Work to serve as a Field Instructor. - 2) Verify that they have a Master of Social Work degree from a CSWE-accredited school by completion of a profile in the St. Louis Field Education Collaborative Database. - 3) Verify that they have at least two years of successful practice in social work following completion of the degree through their profile. - 4) Verify their employment history at the agency for at least one year through the profile. - 5) Serve as a teacher, mentor, and supervisor for students. - 6) Meet with the student for a minimum of one hour per week of face-to-face supervision. - 7) Commit to completing the Field Instructor Certification Program as a new Field Instructor within a two-year period. - 8) Demonstrate ethical practice and be in good standing with the professional community. - 9) Provide a quality learning experience appropriate to the student's level in practicum. - 10) Assist in development and approval of the student's learning agreement. - 11) Perform timely final evaluation and grade recommendation at the end of the student's practicum. - 12) Contact the Faculty Liaison at anytime for concerns or resources.

-- 13) Nominate students for "Outstanding Practicum Student" when indicated. - 14) In the rare situation where the Field Instructor is not "affiliated" with the agency, the agency is required to provide permission and support for an outside MSW to provide field instruction.
+- 6) Serve as a teacher, mentor, and supervisor for students. - 7) Meet with the student for a minimum of one hour per week of face-to-face supervision for social work, or meet the SLU and BACB requirements for supervision - 8) Commit to completing the Field Instructor Certification Program as a new Field Instructor within a two-year period (not applicable for BCBA supervision). - 9) Demonstrate ethical practice and be in good standing with the professional community. - 10) Provide a quality learning experience appropriate to the student's level in practicum. - 11) Assist in development and approval of the student's learning agreement. - 12) Perform timely final evaluation and grade recommendation at the end of the student's practicum. - 13) Contact the Faculty Liaison at anytime for concerns or resources. - 14) Nominate students for "Outstanding Practicum Student" when indicated. - 15) In the rare situation where the Field Instructor is not "affiliated" with the agency, the agency is required to provide permission and support for an outside MSW or BCBA to provide field instruction.